V:

 Volunteer plant(s): (1) A fruit, vegetable, or crop that springs up as a result of an unintentionally included seed or a previous year’s planting.
 Also Rogue (plants).
 (2) Use of volunteer pilot slaughtering plants by the Food Safety and Inspection Service to test whether new government slaughter inspection procedures, applied in conjunction with plant Hazard Analysis and Critical Control Point System controls, can improve food safety and increase consumer protection.

-Vomitoxin(s): toxin produced by mold that grows on poor-quality grain (wheat, corn, or grain by-product).
+Vomitoxin(s): A toxin produced by mold that grows on poor-quality grain (wheat, corn, or grain by-product).
 Also Deoxynivalenol or DON.
 See Fusarium.

 VS: Veterinary Services